Marketto/mockettaro/README.md

 This project is licensed under the MIT License - see the [License](/LICENSE) file for details

 ## Changelog
+### 1.4.1
+- Sonar config to exclude docs from coverage
 ### 1.4.0
 - Docs
 ### 1.3.12